 - Are your teeth sensitive, loose, broken or worn?

 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

 The initial goal to treat disorders of the TMJ is to identify the causes of the problem and try to modify or eliminate them.
-Most TMJ disorders are best treated with conservative methods, which may include: behavior/habit modification, hot/cold compresses, soft diet, jaw exercises, and anti-inflammatory pain medication such as ibuprofen, naproxen, etc. Narcotic pain medications are generally not effective for TMJ problems because they do not address inflammation within the joint.
+Most TMJ disorders are best treated with conservative methods, which may include behavior/habit modification, hot/cold compresses, soft diet, jaw exercises, and anti-inflammatory pain medication such as ibuprofen, naproxen, etc. Narcotic pain medications are generally not effective for TMJ problems because they do not address inflammation within the joint.
 It is important to understand that relief of TMJ symptoms are gradual and can often take weeks to months to improve.
 Often, long-term relief from TMJ symptoms involves lifestyle modification that incorporates some or all of the conservative methods previously mentioned.
 Very rarely is surgery needed to correct TMJ problems.
-Our surgeon perform some surgical TMJ procedures but you may require referral to another facility that specializes in TMJ surgery.
+Our surgeons perform some surgical TMJ procedures, but you may require referral to another facility that specializes in TMJ surgery.